 - Impacted by legislative activities and policies, e.g. preventive care;

-- Indicated in disease states where there is limited or outdated clinical guidelines; and
+- Indicated in disease states where there are limited or outdated clinical guidelines; and

 - Medication therapy management and the impact on clinical outcomes across various patient demographics.